-NAV CANADA, Iridium Communications Inc. (Iridium) and the ANSPs from Ireland (IAA), Italy (ENAV) and Denmark (Naviair) are partners in a joint venture called Aireon.
+NAV CANADA, Iridium Communications Inc. (Iridium) and the ANSPs from Ireland (IAA), Italy (ENAV), Denmark (Naviair) and the United Kingdom (NATS) are partners in a joint venture called Aireon.

-Aireon's mandate is to provide global satellite-based surveillance capability for ANSPs around the world through ADS-B receivers built as an additional payload on the Iridium NEXT satellite constellation.
-Three Iridium NEXT launches have been successfully completed as of the date of this AIF resulting in the placement of 30 satellites in orbit as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
-It is expected that Iridium's remaining launch schedule will enable Aireon to commence operations in calendar year 2018.
-Aireon projects that airlines will save fuel costs and avoid greenhouse gas emissions by flying more preferred routes enabled by this technology.
-As Aireon services will be offered worldwide, surveillance of other global airspaces (non-Canadian) will also be enabled, extending Canada's commitment to make aviation more environmentally efficient beyond our own borders.
+Aireon's mandate is to provide global satellite-based surveillance capability for ANSPs around the world through ADS-B receivers built as an additional payload on the Iridium NEXT satellite constellation.75 satellites are in orbit (66 operational and 9 spares) as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
+Trial use of space-based ADS-B coverage by the Company began in March 2019 in the Edmonton and Gander FIRs and, in conjunction with NATS, over the North Atlantic.
+Since then, the technology has been implemented in Moncton, Montreal and Winnipeg High Level airspace.
+In addition to all of the safety benefits brought by this technology, Aireon projects that airlines will save fuel costs and avoid greenhouse gas emissions by flying more preferred routes enabled by this technology.
+As Aireon services are offered worldwide, surveillance of other global airspaces (non-Canadian) have also been enabled, extending Canada's commitment to make aviation more environmentally efficient beyond our own borders.